skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/10_hiring.md

 To address this, a team at the USDS is working with the Office of Personnel Management (OPM) to implement the [Subject Matter Expert Qualification Assessments (SME-QA) hiring process](https://smeqa.usds.gov/).
 The SME-QA hiring process mimics best practices from the private sector and is designed for technical and other hard to fill roles at or above the GS-12 pay grade.
 In this revised process, SMEs work with HR to review resumes and conduct multiple rounds of interviews.
 Only then is an applicant determined qualified and veterans' preference applied.

 The acting director of OPM [issued a memo](https://www.chcoc.gov/sites/default/files/OPM%20Memo%20Improving%20Federal%20Hiring%20through%20the%20Use%20of%20Effective%20Assessment%20Strategies%20to%20Advance%20Mission%20Outcomes.pdf) to raise awareness, encouraging agencies to try this process.
 While the SME-QA process is legal within current federal law, many agencies don't take advantage of it, because they don't know they can.
-Executive support &mdash; like the OPM memo &mdash; is vital for this type of change management.
+Executive support — like the OPM memo — is vital for this type of change management.

 With executive support, the team has worked with agency partners to hire approximately 20 qualified IT specialists to the Department of Health and Human Services and the Department of the Interior.